Yamanashi-laboratory/MarginX/README.md

-MarginX : Margin Calculator and Circuit Optimizer from Yamanashi Lab, YNU Created by Sho Matsuoka (in 2023) and Nakaishi Sotaro (in 2017)
+MarginX : Margin Calculator and Circuit Optimizer from Yamanashi Lab, YNU Developed by Sho Matsuoka (in 2023) and Nakaishi Sotaro (in 2017)
  --------------------------------------------------------------------------
 Please wait for documentation of MarginX.